By Phani Tangirala

 • Users want everything free of cost.

 Most of the above concerns are generally addressed within six months of going LIVE that is during the stabilization period.
 It could however be a matter of concern if these issues are not resolved even a year of going LIVE with new core system; a clear symptom of flaws at strategic level than at tactical level.
 This necessitates a meticulous approach towards analyzing, assessing and resolving the issues, and to also put in place mechanisms preventing reoccurrence of the same issues.
+Critical Success Factors

 While the above table gives an indication of the focus areas that needs to be covered as a part of the evaluation process, it is not exhaustive.
 Depending on the outcome after initial process of evaluation there could be several other areas that should be focused as a part of the evaluation process.
+Evaluation Process While the section above indicates the areas that need thorough evaluation the following section covers the steps that are typically involved in evaluating each of the above mentioned focus areas.

+The entire objective of the evaluation process is to derive at root-cause of the issues that are hampering a smooth functioning of core insurance solutions.
+While the issues could be several and the root causes can be even more, a generic classification of all issues generally can be limited around 3 major areas.
 While there are solutions available for each of the issues categorized in the above three groups, picking up a right solution will be a herculean tasks at times.
 A team well balanced in its composition with adequate representation from all quarters of stakeholders need to be constituted that would ponder on each of these issues and asses its solutions based on A holistic approach needs to be designed by taking all individual solutions with responsibilities and KRAs defined.
 Each of the solution and the mitigation plan needs to be documented and tracked as a project by itself.
+Case II A leading life insurance organization in South East Asia has embarked into an ambitious transformation project with a view to replace their legacy policy admin systems with a solution built with contemporary technologies.
+Though the solution procured has been thoroughly evaluated for its fitment, the project has gone into serious troubles during the User Acceptance Testing (UAT) Phase.
+A planned UAT of 3 months got extended beyond 14 months with still no visibility of light at the end of the tunnel.
+Key concerns being

 a) many business requirements not available in the new core insurance platform